Ads Area

 1. ABIOTIC – Component of environment comprising all the non-living things

-2. CARBONDIOXIDE – A greenhouse gas
+2. METHANE – A greenhouse gas

 3. BIOTIC – Living component of environment